Lifetime Mortgage Age 47

 • Manufacture of bread; manufacture of fresh pastry goods and cakes Pocklington

-• Retail sale in commercial art galleries Bridport
+• Retail sales in commercial art galleries in Bridport

-• Retail sale of beverages in specialised stores Stalham
+• Retail sale of beverages in specialised stores in Stalham

 • Operation of warehousing and storage facilities for air transport activities Hawes